Eligibility for 2023 – 2024 program

-- While most students do not enroll past their 8th grade year, our upper age limit is growing and flexible based on conversations with individual students and families.
+- While most students do not enroll past their 8th grade year, our upper age limit is flexible based on conversations with individual students and families.

 - Homeschooled children and children who are enrolled in Public or Private school are all welcome.